rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 !!! warning "Modifying parent container"
     Modifying a non-dynamic property on a parent container from this script **will not work**.

+The following variables are available in this context:

+- `value`: widget's value

 ### `onValue`

 This script is called when the widget's value updates and when it receives a value.